Shekhar-Khairnar/Credit-Card-Fraud-Detection/README.md

 ## Project Intro/Objective
-The purpose of this project is predict whether the transaction is normal or fraud.
+The purpose of this project is to predict whether the transaction is normal or fraud.

 ### Methods Used
 * Statistics